Jaylove1/Jaylove1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building my career on data analysis
+- 🔭 I’m currently working on building my career in data analysis
 - 🌱 I’m currently learning data analysis
-- 👯 I’m looking to collaborate on with different tech gurus
+- 👯 I’m looking to collaborate with different tech gurus
 - 🤔 I’m looking for help with how to improve on data analysis
 - 💬 Ask me about data analysis
 - 📫 How to reach me: twitter.com/ms_jaylove
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: the ocean does not reflect the blue sky it only absorb it
+- ⚡ Fun fact: the ocean does not reflect the blue sky it only absorbs it